aidapira/crypto-trading-bot-app/README.md

 ## App architecture pattern

-The app follows a MVC structure.
+The app follows an MVC structure.
 The server API's are placed in server folder.

-In the views folder, there are 5 different class components.
+In the views folder, there are 6 class components.
 There are 2 reusable class components which are the InputField and SelectField componenet.
 The input field is used twice, shown below:

 ![alt text](https://github.com/aidapira/crypto-trading-bot-app/blob/master/input_field.PNG?raw=true)